 Note: Per Capita Income, population and additional data can be found on our Resources Page.

-The Southern Tier Regional Economic Development Corporation is offering two new loan programs in:
+The Southern Tier Regional Economic Development Corporation (STREDC) is offering two new loan programs in:

 - Agricultural Investment

 - Loans of up to $ 250,000, or 50% of a project, whichever is greater.

 - Interest fixed at 75% of prime at time of approval.

 - Term of up to 15 years.